Quick Tip: For an instant life insurance quote fill out the form on the left. Be sure to put a rating class of standard.

 In underwriting, prostate cancer will be assessed by stage and grade of the tumor.
 The stage is the tumor size.
 The Gleason score graded the aggressiveness of the tumor.
 The Gleason score ranges from 2-10.
 The higher the Gleason score the more likely it will spread.

-Here are some examples of treatment and how it will impact a life insurance companies rate.
+Here are some examples of treatment and how it will impact a prostate cancer life insurance quote and company rates.

 John is 51 years old and was diagnosed with prostate cancer and had a radical prostatectomy.
 More than one year later with a Gleason score under 5 and PSA at undetectable levels, John had got a standard rate.